agankin/Bee-Hive/README.md

 ### Hive disposal

-When a Hive is no longer needed it must be disposed.
-On disposal all running computations receive cancellation, idle threads are stopped immediately but busy threads continue running until their computations cancel/complete.
+A Hive must be disposed when it is no longer needed.
+On disposal all running computations receive cancellation.
+Idle threads are stopped immediately but busy threads continue running until their computations cancel/complete.

 ```cs
 var hive1 = new HiveBuilder().Build();